T-J-Summer/Final-Project/README.md

 ```
 cou_edu.head(1)
 ```
-The line of code above allows me to see all of the collum headers with only 1 data result, with this information i am able to run the unique formula to establish what country names are in this dataset. it was with this code that i was able to establish that there is 26 groups within this data that i need to get rid of.
+The line of code above allows me to see all of the column headers with only one data result, with this information I was able to run the unique formula to establish what country names are in this dataset.
+It was with this code that I was able to establish that there were 26 groups within this data that I need to get rid of.

 There is then 1 of 2 options, The first option is to import a list of all registed countries from the internet then merge this list with the dataset above, this will then remove all of the non-countries from the dataset above.